taalpk/taalpaint/README.md

 # taalpaint
+Taal Paint
-Paint program written in Python using tkinter
+a drawing/painting program written in Python using tkinter